wuyang1002431655/tango_with_django_19/manuscript/chapter7-forms.md

     isn't what you expect, you can then add some logic to fix this issue before *reassigning* the value in the `cleaned_data` dictionary.
 4. You *must* always end the `clean()` method by returning the reference to the `cleaned_data` dictionary.
-Otherwise the changes wont be applied.
+Otherwise the changes won't be applied.

 This trivial example shows how we can clean the data being passed through the form before being stored.
 This is pretty handy, especially